spliffli/news-trading-analyzer/docs/index-en.md

 Normally the correlation score gets higher as the deviation gets higher.
 The calculations for each trigger works like this:

-1. Get the historic news data from investing.com for January 2017 and after
+1. The program gets the historic news data from investing.com from January 2017 and after
-2. For each release date & time, download historic price data (tick data) from 5 minutes before release time until 15 minutes after release time.
-It shows the ask and bid prices at timestamps for every time the price moved which is usually many times per second.
+2. For each release date & time, it then downloads historic price data (tick data) from 5 minutes before release time until 15 minutes after release time.
+Tick data usually costs money but there is a forex broker called Dukascopy who provide it for free which is where this program gets the data from.
+It shows the ask and bid prices at timestamps for every time the price moved which is usually multiple times per second.
 This comes as a .csv file which is a table:
    ![](images/usdcad-tick-data.png)
 3. For specified times after each release (time deltas) i.e.